24 Feb 2023

 News emerged this week that malicious actors are leveraging the popularity of ChatGPT to create fake web sites and social media pages used to distribute malware and steal credit card data.
 This is a good reminder that malicious actors are extremely good at recognising what people are interested in, concerned about or titillated by, and ruthlessly use this knowledge to achieve their objectives.

-Here is a selection of the rest of this week’s notable cyber security news articles, compiled by the AusCERT analyst team:
+Here is a selection of the rest of this week’s notable cyber security news articles, compiled by the AUSCERT analyst team:

 GoDaddy says a multi-year breach hijacked customer websites and accounts